Instagram and TikTok to Plan Travel:

 So how can you successfully use social media like TikTok or Instagram in your travel planning process?
 And what other tools and tactics should you incorporate to take a fantastic vacation no matter where you go?
 It doesn’t have to be complicated or hard, but it does take a bit of patience and time.
 Let’s get started!

-I’m not saying that TikTok and Instagram don’t have their place in your travel planning process.
+I’m not saying that using TikTok and Instagram to plan travel can’t work – but it needs to be part of the process, not THE process.
 Personally, I still use both platforms as jumping off points!
 However, I use them much less than I used to.
 They’ve become saturated with actual or wanna-be influencers who are primarily focused on growing or monetizing their accounts.
 It can be both misleading and consfusing – who to trust?

 Of course there’s nothing inherently wrong with wanting to grow, but it can definitely lead to a conflict of interest.
 If a destination is blowing up in popularity, they may be reluctant (even subconsciously so) to go against popular opinion.
 Plus, views go to popular topics so it means lesser known destinations often get less coverage.